Azure-Samples/iot-edge-complementary-code/csharp/cloud_CompressionCSharpFnc/README.md

     Cloud Deployment:
     To deploy to Azure you must have a functionapp.
 It is easiest to use the VS Code Azure Functions extension to do this.
 If you prefer the command line with Azure Functions Core Tools, this article provides the steps to take: https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-azure-function-azure-cli .
     In VS Code within the Azure Functions extension, right-click on your subscription and select 'Create Function App.'
 After entering that, you must run this command `func azure functionapp publish <Name of your function app> --publish-local-settings`.
 If you use the deploy button in the Azure Functions extension, it will not publish local settings and you will not write data to blob storage.

+    You will also need to move the shared code into your Azure functions folder.
+This does not automatically get deployed with your code since only the code in the edge folder is deployed.

 3. Version